Alaska Airlines grounds all flights nationwide due to tech outage

 Ground stops are issued by the Federal Aviation Administration, often at the request of airlines.

 Alaska Airlines also operates Hawaiian Airlines and Horizon Air.
-CBS News reached out for clarification on whether the ground stop was affecting those two subsidiaries.
-CBS News has also reached out to the FAA for comment.
+According to the FAA's advisory, the ground stop included Horizon Air.
+CBS News has reached out to the FAA for comment.

 Alaska Airlines, one of the largest U.S. carriers, is primarily centered on the West Coast, but services 140 destinations worldwide, including 37 states and 12 countries, according to its website.